 There are four proposed parks in the vicinity of the proposed project, including Transbay Park (to be located 0.2 miles east of the project site), Under Ramp Park (referred to as Oscar Park in the TCDP PEIR) (to be located 100 feet southeast of the project site, under Fremont Street offramp), Second & Howard Plaza (to be located 250 feet southwest of the project site) and Mission Square (to be located 950 feet northeast of the project site).
 As discussed in the shadow study, the proposed project has the potential to cast new shadow on the future Transbay Park during the evening hours of the fall and spring months covering the eastern portion of the park consisting of open grass areas.
 With respect to the future Under Ramp Park, the proposed project has the potential to add minor new shadow to this park; however, all net new shadow would be subsumed by the existing overhead freeway structures.
-The proposed project has the potential to cast new shadow on the northwestern and northern portions of the plaza consisting of open space, a fountain, and trees.
+The proposed project has the potential to cast new shadow on the future Second & Howard Plaza during the early morning hours of summer on the northwestern and northern portions of the plaza consisting of open space, a fountain, and trees.
 The proposed project has the potential to cast new shadow on the future Mission Square during the early afternoon hours of fall, spring, and winter months.
 During this time, the southern portion of the park with outdoor tables would be shaded by the proposed project.